Woopra/woopra-j2ee-sdk/README.md

       // Your code here...

-      // Set the Woopra Cookie before sending any headers woopra.setWoopraCookie();
       // When you're done setting up your WoopraTracker object, set an attribute containing the
-      // value of woopra.woopraCode() among all the other attributes you are passing to the jsp. request.setAttribute("woopraCode", woopra.woopraCode());
+      // value of woopra.jsCode() among all the other attributes you are passing to the jsp. request.setAttribute("jsCode", woopra.jsCode());
       this.getServletContext().getRequestDispatcher("/WEB-INF/homepage.jsp").forward(request, response);
 ```
 You can also customize all the properties of the tracker by repeating that step with different parameters.
 For example, to also update your idle timeout (default: 30 seconds):